moss-l/bhs-js-testing/boolean-simplification.md

 If we had code like this and we converted it to chained `if/else` style we could immediately simplify the test conditions back to what they were before.
-However if the test conditions are more complicated, as they are in our current version of `sleep_in` it may not be obvious how to simplify them right away.
+However if the test conditions are more complicated, as they are in our current version of `sleep_in`, it may not be obvious how to simplify them right away.
 But it’s still worth converting if only to make our intent—that the four branches be mutually exclusive—more clear:

 ```javascript
 function sleep_in(weekday, vacation) {